How to Nurture Leads During Your MVP Launch

 Once again, you want to give yourself the highest chance to reach your ideal customers so that you can move your lead through the buying stages and get feedback.

 In an MVP launch, you’re typically looking to quickly build a base of users to get feedback and input from.
 Targeted emails to potential customers are one of the most effective and direct ways to do this, so email marketing is a great channel to start with.
+Additionally, you can also make a chatbot for your website to send targeted messages to your visitors, ask them qualifying questions and collect their feedback.

 Beyond that, aim to figure out where your target users are hanging out.
 Where can you most effectively reach them?